tushar-sharma/tushar-sharma.github.io/_posts/2015-12-26-arch-linux.md

 You can't live in your Lego home before you add a roof.
 Similarly you can't reboot your system now before you initialize your Boot Loader.

+### Install Grub on non-efi system

+    # pacstrap /mnt grub

-First you need to login to your system without rebooting.
+Next you need to login to your system without rebooting.
 Type

     # arch-chroot /mnt /bin/bash
     # grub-install --no-floppy /dev/sda